How to choose the best roof lantern for your conservatory

 Understanding roof lanterns for conservatories

-Roof lanterns are raised glazed structures that sit on your conservatory roof, designed to maximise the amount of light flowing into your space.
+Roof lanterns are raised glazed structures that sit on your conservatory roof, designed to maximise the amount of light flowing into your space while adhering to important regulatory requirements.
 Unlike standard flat rooflights, they project upward from the roofline, creating a beautiful centre of the room feature whilst offering wider angle views of the starry skies above.

 The key differences between roof lanterns and traditional roof windows lie in their design and performance.
-Roof lanterns typically feature multiple panes of glass supported by structural frames, creating larger glazed areas than conventional flat roof windows.
+Roof lanterns, including lantern roof lights, typically feature multiple panes of glass supported by structural frames, creating larger glazed areas than conventional flat roof windows.
 This design allows for better natural sunlight penetration throughout the day, regardless of which way your room faces, as it captures the sun’s rays from all angles.

-Modern roof lanterns also excel in thermal efficiency – a crucial factor that many homeowners overlook.
+Modern roof lanterns and modern rooflights also excel in thermal efficiency – a crucial factor that many homeowners overlook.
 Poor thermal performance means heat escapes through your roof, forcing you to spend more on heating bills whilst battling uncomfortable temperature swings.

 What to look for when choosing roof lanterns